KENTUCKY SELECT SOCCER LEAGUE

 ii.
 The maximum number of club pass players is three (3) to fourteen (14) depending on the number of players on the official team roster.

 iii.
-A team may identify and play no more than twenty-five (25) players during the course of a fall or spring season.
+A team may play no more than twenty-five (25) players during a fall or spring season.
 That includes all players listed on the official team roster plus any club pass players listed on a different official team roster within the club.

 v.
 Notification that a club pass player may participate in a match must be made by email to the KSSL Administrator, AGC, and opposing team manager no later than twenty-four (24) hours prior to a game’s scheduled kick off time.
 The email notification must identify the player(s) and the club team she or he is officially rostered on.